-Antipsychotics are a group of medications that can reduce or relieve symptoms of psychosis, such as delusions (false beliefs) and hallucinations (seeing or hearing something that is not there).
+Antipsychotics are a group of medications that can reduce or relieve symptoms of psychosis, such as delusions and hallucinations.

 What are antipsychotics commonly prescribed for?